AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

 - A number of MPI processes.

-- A number of OpenMP threads.
+- The number of OpenMP threads.

 where each core supports up to 4 threads; however, this option is not supported in AMReX and we will not extend our discussion here.
 For now, we fix just only one thread through the whole execution of our code.
 The next step is to determine the maximum